swank-rats/docs/in/robot/robot.md

 # Roboter

-The meeple is a real robot which moves in the real world pitch.
-It is controlled by a person on the browser.
+The Turtle 2WD Mobile Platform is a robot and will be controlled (in our case) by a person via a browser.
 In this chapter this robot will be described in more detail.

 ![Robot](robot/img/robot.jpg)